chieffy99/builder/README.md

 The `pytest.ini` file configures `PYTHONPATH` automatically so no extra setup is required.

+## Updating the Data Dictionary

+Both the Python utilities and the browser scripts read from `backend/utils/dictionary.json`.
+Edit this file when you need to add or change code mappings.
+After modifying the JSON, run the tests (`pytest`) to make sure Python and JavaScript stay in sync.

 ## Usage

 - `scripts/bootstrap_anti_norm.py` prepares example folders and files.